 - Modern and adaptive policy that is reflective of modern societal demands

-- Greater involvement (human capital)
+- Greater involvement and education (human capital)

 - Knowledge sharing to address the issue of a lack of practical experience which results in difficulties in the planning and implementation phase, something that can hinder the longevity or establishment of any Zfarming operation